maybedont/website/content/blog/aws-ai-security-breach.md

 The Amazon Q breach isn’t just a headline.
 It’s a warning.
 If your AI agents can execute terminal commands, touch your infrastructure, or modify production systems—without a third-party guardrail—you’re gambling.

-MCP Gateway is that guardrail.
-It evaluates what agents are trying to do and who is telling them to do it.
+Maybe Don't's MCP Gateway is that guardrail.
+It evaluates what agents are doing and who is telling them to do it.
 It catches malicious intent before it hits the system—whether that intent came from an AI or a real human masked behind a PR.

 The commands that hacker buried in Q’s AI system?
 The ones designed to wipe a machine clean?
-They would’ve never made it past Maybe Don’t.
+Shoulud never make it past Maybe Don’t.

 ---